 Food is used as a reward

-Many parents have good intentions for their child’s diet though feel hindered by the fact that they like ‘less of the good stuff’ and more of the ‘junk’.
-So instead of feeding for health and fuel they instead just don’t want their child going hungry.
-Generally this means more food sources that are less nutrient dense which can generally mean a higher calorie intake.
+Many parents have good intentions for their child’s diet, though feel hindered by the fact that they like ‘less of the good stuff’ and more of the ‘junk’.
+So instead of feeding for health and fuel they just don’t want their child going hungry.
+Generally, this means more food sources that are less nutrient-dense which can generally mean a higher calorie intake.

 Picky eating isn’t really about food.
-It is about control, a reluctance to try new things, sensory sensitivity, a chewing and/or swallowing problem, or some other issue.
-We encourage from an early age to explore diversity in your child’s diet and if they’ve surpassed the ‘early age’ bracket then try and slowly bring in new foods without stressing the necessity to eat one food group on the plate over another which can often cause rebellion.
+It is about control, a reluctance to try new things, sensory sensitivity, chewing and/or swallowing problem, or another issue.
+We encourage from an early age to explore diversity in your child’s diet and if they’ve surpassed the ‘early age’ bracket then try and slowly bring in new foods without stressing the necessity to eat one food group on the plate over another, which can often cause rebellion.

 Food as a reward or comforter:

-In a recent study, researchers found that children were more likely to turn to food when they were upset, and to eat when they weren't hungry, if their mothers used food as a strategy for soothing them.
+In a recent study, researchers found that children were more likely to turn to food when they were upset and eating when they weren't hungry if their mothers used food as a strategy for soothing them.
 In another study, researchers found that mothers who reported using food to soothe their infants had heavier children.
-When emotions are attached to a child’s eating it creates a tendency to divorce the parent of what is reasonable and acceptable in regards to food choices in order to emotionally satisfy the child.
-Refrain from rewarding or comforting your child with food and instead find a substitution with a greater benefit to the child’s mind and body like a novelty activity for example - flip out, ice skating etc. Don’t set a foundation in the household for emotions to trigger a behaviour pattern of resorting to food, on the opposite end of the spectrum when a child is emotional ensure they still follow through with eating their meals and don’t not eat as an emotional reaction.
+When emotions are attached to a child’s eating, it creates a tendency to divorce the parent of what is reasonable and acceptable in regards to food choices in order to emotionally satisfy the child.
+Refrain from rewarding or comforting your child with food and instead find a substitution with a greater benefit to the child’s mind and body, like a novelty activity.
+For example, flip out, ice skating etc. Try not to set a foundation in the household for emotions to trigger a behaviour pattern of resorting to food.
+On the opposite end of the spectrum, when a child is emotional ensure they still follow through with eating their meals and don’t stop eating as an emotional reaction.

 Uncertainty as to the requirements of a child: